atolodas/All-in-One-GDPR-Integration/README.md

-# All-in-One-GDPR-Integration
+# All-in-One-GDPR Integration
-### Example of how to Integrate with the All-in-One GDPR plugin
+### Example of how to integrate with the All-in-One GDPR WordPress plugin

+This repository is a working WordPress Plugin.
+If you are going to build an integration for All-in-One GDPR, fork or download this rep to get started.

 ```php